Tax Return on the Web (tax.fi/taxreturn) is closed.

 These deductions concern the earned income of forestry workers, and are granted them to compensate for their expenses for the production of income.

-More information (in Finnish and Swedish).
+More information on deductions for forestry work (in Finnish and Swedish).

 More information on the tax credit for child maintenance (in Finnish and Swedish).